Parent Organizations and Traditions

 School Finance Committee

-The purpose of this Committee is to work with the Principal to objectively oversee and establish preliminary policies with respect to all financial matters of All Saints Catholic School.
-This Committee functions as an Ad Hoc Committee of the SAC and will report to, and operate under, the direction of the Pastor, Principal, and SAC.
+The purpose of this Committee is to work with the President to objectively oversee and establish preliminary policies with respect to all financial matters of All Saints Catholic School.
+This Committee functions as an Ad Hoc Committee of the SAC and will report to, and operate under, the direction of the Pastor, President, and SAC.

 The School Finance Committee assists the All Saints Parish Finance Council (“Parish Finance Council”) in fulfilling its obligations to the Parish by providing the recommended Annual Operating and Capital Budget reports and other periodic financial statements to the Parish Finance Council.